The Quiet Role of Plants on a Language Holiday

 Bespoke English Language Holidays

-For M-L, the afternoons spent walking together in woodlands and gardens were the perfect complement to her English learning – providing the peaceful environment she needed to supplement the intense language learning.
+For M-L, the afternoons spent walking through woodlands and gardens were the perfect complement to her English learning — giving her the peaceful environment she needed to balance the more intense language work.

-For my next learner(s), their English immersion week will have a different language emphasis and/or activities based on their jobs, language weaknesses and language goals – as well as their hobbies, travel interests and personalities.
+For my next learner(s), their English immersion week will still look different.
+The focus and activities shift based on their job, language goals, weaker areas, hobbies, travel interests, and personality.

-Every immersion holiday is shaped around just what each learner needs to grow.
+Every immersion holiday is shaped around what you need to grow.

-(We talk before you book – just to make sure that we are a good fit for working together!)
+(We always talk before you book — just to make sure we’re a good fit.)

 Let’s Talk!